scheeloong/scheeloong.github.io/_contents/02-research.md

 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 Ideas from Information Retrieval.
 Closely connected to retrieving from memory models.
 * Online Learning: Learn from data sequentially in an online manner, since data may only be available in future.
 * Active Learning: Actively deciding what to learn, and which data to annotate, since human annotators are expensive.
-* Adaptive Submodularity: How do we mathematically model for diminishing returns?
-Useful for active learning and diversifying actions.
+* Diminishing Returns: How do we mathematically model for diminishing returns?
+Useful for active learning and diversity.
+Adaptive Submodularity, Determinantal Point Processes
+* Cooperation: How do we mathematically model cooperation?
+Useful for Economies of Scale, relevance.
+Supermodularity, Ising Models
 * Exploration vs Exploitation: Trading off between exploration to learn for higher future rewards, or exploitation for current rewards.
 Multi-arm Bandit
 * Counterfactual Reasoning: How to estimate what would happen if we took action a instead of b from b's offline data.
 * Black-Box Learning: How do we learn to optimize a black-box function by querying arbitrary points.
 Bayesian Optimization